 I pulled this quote from one of my favorite podcasts, a16z, which is produced by VC firm Andreessen Horowitz.

-This was another well-run event hosted by Source Media.
-They are building a strong brand in the conference space across financial services.
+This was another well-run event hosted by my friends at Source Media.
+They are building a strong brand in the conference space across a range of financial services.
 (See 5 Keynote Takeaways from the 2018 Digital Banking Conference)

 Beyond Investing: Helping Customers More Holistically

 While I feel that "holistic" is an over-used buzz word in our industry, JP Morgan's Kelli Keough managed to keep me engaged as she explained how a bank with a $2 trillion balance sheet was managing to insert innovations into their client-facing activities.